maphew/zadam-trilium-wiki/Troubleshooting.md

 For this Trilium supports anonymization of the database - you can trigger this in Settings -> Advanced tab.

 This will create a copy of your document and remove all sensitive data (currently note titles, contents, revisions, history and some of the options) while leaving all structure and metadata (e.g. date of last change).
 After this is done, database is [VACUUMed](https://sqlite.org/lang_vacuum.html) to make sure there's no stale sensitive data in the document file.
-Resulting file is stored in `trilium-data/anonymized` directory.
+Resulting file is stored in `anonymized` directory (placed in the [[data directory]]).
 You can safely attach it with your bug report.

 Note that [[attributes]] are not cleared because they can contain important metadata for debugging.